From Idea to Impact: My Proven Framework for Selling Your Tech Vision

 Building a Pitch Deck that Attracts Investors

-• Problem: The pain point you are addressing.
+• Problem: The pain you're solving.

 • Solution: Your unique value proposition.

-• Financials: Key metrics and financial projections.
+• Financials: Your key numbers and projections.

 Protecting Your Intellectual Capital